okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-implementation/main/index.md

 5. In the **URL** field, add your external service URL, including endpoint.
 For example, use your Glitch project name with the endpoint: `https://your-glitch-projectname.glitch.me/userDeactivated`.

 6. Include authentication field and secret.
-In this example:
+In this example, use HTTP Basic Authentication.
+For more information on this authentication method, refer to [HTTP header: Basic Authentication](https://developer.okta.com/docs/guides/common-hook-set-up-steps/nodejs/main/#http-header-basic-authentication).

     * **Authentication field** = `authorization`